 - Examine records, reports, or other documents to establish facts or detect discrepancies.

-Govt Property Inspectors with little to no experience tend to make between $37390 and $48810 while the more experienced ones make over $84600 per year.
+Government Property Inspectors with little to no experience tend to make between $38320 and $50620 while the more experienced ones can earn over $90980 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Govt Property Inspector is to move to a higher paying state like DC.
-Right now, the highest paying states for Govt Property Inspectors are DC, MA, CT, NY and CA.
+One of the easiest ways to increase your salary as a Government Property Inspector and Investigator is to move to a higher paying state like DC.
+Right now, the highest paying states for Government Property Inspectors are DC, CT, WA, NJ and MA.

-3 other factors that can increase your salary as A Govt Property Inspector is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Government Property Inspector and Investigator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Govt Property Inspectors what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Government Property Inspectors what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons